 Mike searched the house but the search proved fruitless.
 He was mystified.
 He looked at the keys again and wondered: if these are mine how did they get into the envelope?
 As the cat brushed against his legs Mike had a weird feeling that the damn animal knew more about it than he did.

 Remembering that he had dropped the keys by the clock Mike went again to the front room to look on the mantelshelf.
 It was a half hearted move because he’d looked there before and knew they wouldn’t be there.
 Pondering over the mystery he sat on the settee to think it through.

 The cat jumped on Mike’s knees, settled, put it’s head on his thigh.
 And that’s when Mike remembered Yvette’s yarns about ghosts and playful spirits.
 ‘Spirits!’ he said aloud.
 The cat moved its head to look at him.
-‘Spirit?’ whispered Mike.
-‘Is that you, cat?
-Recalling that the keys had been tidily placed in an envelope, he went on, ‘Or were you known as Yvette in another life?’
+‘Spirit,’ whispered Mike.
+‘Is that you, cat?'
+Recalling that the keys had been tidily placed in an envelope, he went on, ‘Or were you known as Yvette in real life?’